Taxi stand: Around the world

 In some cities, such as London and New York, some older taxi stands are marked by special lamps with "TAXI" painted on the sides of them.

 Some major stands are divided into separate queues.
 For example, at the Nagoya railway station in Japan, small- and large-capacity taxis line up separately; while at Shanghai Hongqiao International Airport in Shanghai, short- and long-distance taxis use separate queues.
 In Hong Kong, different kinds of taxis line up separately, as some of their service areas overlap.

-Recharging
+Battery recharging

-Taxicab stands can be used to recharge batteries of electric taxis.
+Taxicab stands can also include charging stations to recharge the batteries of electric taxis.